CatherineZM/CookPad/README.md

   * Click on "View" to expand "my recipes or my collections"

 5. Click on any of the recipes on "My Profile" page.
 It will navigate you to the "view recipe" page.
 On this page, you can:
-  * click on the recipe creator's name to **View the recipe creator’s profile**
+  * Click on the recipe creator's name to **View the recipe creator’s profile**
   * **Delete a recipe** by clicking on the delete button
   * **Edit a recipe** by clicking on the edit button, the edit page allows you to:
-     * remove or add any steps or ingredients
+     * Remove or add any steps or ingredients
-     * change the recipe name, description, cuisine type and recipe picture
+     * Change the recipe name, description, cuisine type and recipe picture
      * Click "Update Recipe" to save your changes
   * You can also checkout some recommended recipes on the right of the page

 6. Let's create a new recipe.
 Click on "Create a recipe" on the navigation bar to **Create your own recipe**:
   * Enter recipe name and description(optional)
   * Select Cuisine Type(s) using the drop down list and use the cross mark to remove a type
-  * click on "add ingredients" to add a new ingredient and use the drop down list to select measurements.
+  * Click on "add ingredients" to add a new ingredient and use the drop down list to select measurements.
-  * click on "add steps" to add a new step
+  * Click on "add steps" to add a new step
   * You can remove an ingredient or a step by click on the "remove" button
   * You can upload a picture of your recipe